SamMartin92/tic-tac-to/README.md

 -The favicon used was taken from [favicon.cc](https://www.favicon.cc/?action=icon&file_id=99873).

 * ### Acknowledgements
-<p> I would like to acknowledge the help of Tutor Support and in particular, call out Ed, who chatted with me for over an hour one frustrating morning in finding a solution to quite an annoying technical problem I had spent a couple of days stressing over.
-I would also like to thank my mentor Akshat Garg for his suggestions and guidance withe the project. </p>
+I would like to acknowledge the help of Tutor Support and in particular, call out Ed, who chatted with me for over an hour one frustrating morning in finding a solution to quite an annoying technical problem I had spent a couple of days stressing over.
+I would also like to thank my mentor Akshat Garg for his suggestions and guidance withe the project.